CycleOperators/BalanceCheckerVerification/blackholes/v2/readme.md

 **Verification Setup & Local Deployment:** [`npm run setup`](package.json#L7) starts up a fresh local replica, then creates a local deployment of the canister directly from the code in [./blackhole.mo](./blackhole.mo) and removes its controllers.

-**Controller Verification:** Inside the [retrieveControllersAndModuleHash()](./node/verify.ts#L25) method, we call the `dfx canister info` command [./node/verify.ts#L30](./node/verify.ts#L30) with `5vdms-kaaaa-aaaap-aa3uq-cai` in order to read the controllers of that canister.
-We then verify that this canister has no controllers [./node/verify.ts#L52](./node/verify.ts#L52) on mainnet and verify that there are none ([`./node/verify.ts#L30`](./node/verify.ts#L30)).
+**Controller Verification:** Inside the [retrieveControllersAndModuleHash()](./node/verify.ts#L26) method, we call the `dfx canister info` command [./node/verify.ts#L31](./node/verify.ts#L31) with `2daxo-giaaa-aaaap-anvca-cai` in order to read the controllers of that canister.
+We then verify that this canister has no controllers [./node/verify.ts#L54](./node/verify.ts#L54) on mainnet.

-**Source Code Verification:** Next, we ensure that the code running on mainnet is indeed to code in this open source repository, by comparing the mainnet wasm hash against the wasm hash from a locally deployed version of the source code.
-The same `dfx canister info` call is executed within the [retrieveControllersAndModuleHash()](./node/verify.ts#L25) function on both the locally deployed version of the blackhole [./blackhole.mo](blackhole.mo) and the `5vdms-kaaaa-aaaap-aa3uq-cai` canister running on main net [./canister_ids.json](./canister_ids.json) in order to retrieve both wasm module hashes.
-Lastly, we verify that the hash of the canister deployed from source matches the balance checker canister on mainnet [./node/verify.ts#L59](./node/verify.ts#L59).
+**Source Code Verification:** Next, we ensure that the code running on mainnet matches the code running in this open source repository, by comparing the mainnet wasm hash against the wasm hash from a locally deployed version of the source code.
+The same `dfx canister info` call is executed within the [retrieveControllersAndModuleHash()](./node/verify.ts#L26) function on both the locally deployed version of the V2 blackhole [./blackhole.mo](blackhole.mo) and the `2daxo-giaaa-aaaap-anvca-cai` canister running on main net, with the mainnet canister id pulled from [./canister_ids.json](./canister_ids.json) in order to retrieve both wasm module hashes.
+Lastly, we verify that the hash of the canister deployed locally from source matches the hash of balance checker V2 canister on mainnet [./node/verify.ts#L61-68](./node/verify.ts#L61-68).

 **Source Code Audit:** The final step in gaining confidence in this canister is to audit the source code ([./blackhole.mo](blackhole.mo)).